ulquiorra-dev/SDL_TETRIS_WiiU_Port/README.md

 https://github.com/dashed/tetris-sdl-c

 ## Future of this repo
-Wiil be nice if I add sound, that will be a good way to improve the game and for me to learn more SDL2.
+Will be nice if I add sound, that will be a good way to improve the game and for me to learn more SDL2.

 ## Special Thanks